Commissions

 Sometimes, once a piece is deemed finished, a client may be unhappy with certain aspects or wish to have something changed.

-It is important to note that, due to the nature of traditional art, sometimes no significant changes to the piece are possible.
+It is important to note that, due to the nature of traditional art, it is sometimes not possible to make significant changes to the piece.

 I will, of course, do what I can to offer remediation.
 Still, it is essential to understand that, unlike in a painting, the medium of mixed media, which I primarily work in, is difficult to change.

-It is crucial that the client is happy with the mock-up provided before I start the physical process of creation.
+It is crucial that the client is happy with the mock-up before I begin the physical creation process.
 Being happy with your mock-up and understanding the plan ensures that at the end of the process, you will be satisfied with the finished piece.

-All revisions are charged based on the hourly work performed.
+All revisions are charged based on the hours worked.

 In The Case of Refunds